-NOTE 22 RELATED PARTY TRANSACTIONS
+NOTE 21 RELATED PARTY TRANSACTIONS

-31.12.2020 CHF m 31.12.2019 CHF m
+31.12.2021 CHF m 31.12.2020 CHF m

-Key management personnel compensation 1 CH III Crii iii
+Key management personnel compensation

-Salaries and other short-term employee benefits 19.0 14.7
+Salaries and other short-term employee benefits 22.0 19.0

-Post-employment benefits 1.0 0.7
+Post-employment benefits 1.0 1.0

-Share-based payments 13.5 8.7
+Share-based payments 14.7 13.5

-Total 33.5 24.2
+Total 37.7 33.5

 Receivables from

-key management personnel 25.5 5.6
+key management personnel 31.1 25.5

-Total 25.5 5.6
+Total 31.1 25.5

 Liabilities to

-key management personnel 16.8 3.8
+key management personnel 21.3 16.8

-own pension funds 10.0 11.2
+own pension funds 7.0 10.0

-Total 26.7 15.0
+Total 28.3 26.7

 Credit guarantees to

-key management personnel 0.2 1.7
+key management personnel 0.1 0.2

-Total 0.2 1.7
+Total 0.1 0.2

 Income from services provided to

-key management personnel 0.4 0.2
+key management personnel 0.5 0.4

-Total 0.4 0.2
+Total 0.5 0.4

-1 Key management personnel consists of the Board of Directors and the Executive Board of Julius Baer Group Ltd. In 2020, the Executive Board of the Group company consists of the Chief Executive Officer, Chief Financial Officer, Heads of Regions (Switzerland, Europe, Middle East & Africa/Asia Pacific/Americas), Heads of Investments & Wealth Management Solutions, Chief Investment Officer, Chief Operating Officer & Head Intermediaries and Chief Risk Officer.
-In 2019, The Executive Board of the Group company consisted of the Chief Executive Officer, the Chief Financial Officer, the Chief Communications Officer, the Chief Operating Officer, the General Counsel and the Chief Risk Officer.
+Key management personnel consists of the Board of Directors and the Executive Board of Julius Baer Group Ltd.

+The Executive Board of the Group company consists of the Chief Executive Officer, Chief Financial Officer,

+Heads of Regions (Switzerland, Europe, Middle East & Africa/Asia Pacific/Americas), Heads of Investments & Wealth Management Solutions,

+Chief Investment Officer, Chief Operating Officer & Head Intermediaries and Chief Risk Officer.

-For shareholdings of the Board of Directors and Executive Board, see section Financial Statements Julius Baer Group Ltd. 2020.
+For shareholdings of the Board of Directors and the Executive Board, see the section Financial Statements Julius Baer Group Ltd. 2021.

 The loans granted to key management personnel consist of Lombard loans on a secured basis (through pledging of the securities portfolios) and mortgages on a fixed and variable basis.
 The interest rates of the Lombard loans and mortgages are in line with the terms and conditions that are available to other employees, which are in line with the terms and conditions granted to third parties adjusted for reduced credit risk.

-NOTE 23 PENSION PLANS
+NOTE 22 PENSION PLANS

 The Group maintains various defined contribution and defined benefit pension plans in Switzerland and abroad.
 The pension plans in Switzerland have been set up on the basis of the Swiss method of defined contributions under the Swiss pension law.
-Employees and pensioners or their survivors receive statutorily determined benefits upon leaving the Group or retiring as well as in the event of death or invalidity.
+Employees and pensioners or their survivors receive statutorily determined benefits upon leaving the Group or retiring and in the event of death or invalidity.
 These benefits are the result of the conversion rate applied on the accumulated balance of the individual plan participant's pension account at the retirement date.
-The accumulated balance equals the sum of the regular employer's and employee's contribution that have been made during the employment period, including the accrued interest on these amounts.
+The accumulated balance equals the sum of the regular employer's and employee's contributions that were made during the employment period, including the accrued interest on these amounts.
 However, these plans do not fulfil all the criteria of a defined contribution pension plan according to IAS 19 and are therefore treated as defined benefit pension plans for the purpose of the Group's financial statements.

 The pension obligations are largely covered through pension plan assets of pension funds that are legally separated and independent from the Group.
-In case the plans become significantly underfunded over an extended time period according to the Swiss pension law basis, the Group and the employees share the risk of additional payments into the pension fund.
+In case the plans become significantly underfunded over an extended period as per the Swiss pension law basis, the Group and the employees share the risk of additional payments into the pension fund.
 The pension funds are managed by a board of trustees consisting of representatives of the employees and the employer.
-Management of the pension funds includes the pursuit of a medium- and long-term consistency and sustainability between the pension plans' assets and liabilities, based on a diversified investment strategy correlating with the maturity of the pension obligations.
+Managing the pension funds includes pursuing a medium- and long-term consistency and sustainability balance between the pension plans' assets and liabilities, based on a diversified investment strategy correlating with the maturity of the pension obligations.
 The organisation, management, financing and investment strategy of the pension plans comply with the legal requirements, the foundation charters and the applicable pension regulations.